 Vatu Vula at Makogai channel.
 Trevally, Spanish mackerel white tips, gray reefs shark, occasionally mantas or eagle rays, schools of fusiliers and plenty of coral fish amongst an abundance of hard and soft coral…

-E6: A seamount in Vatu I Ra channel, rising from 1000 meters, major ocean current feeds the dive sites with nutrition and creates a plethora of life.
-Stunning hard and soft coral reefs with their resident reef life attract large pelagic fish around the pinnacles…
+E6: A seamount in Vatu I Ra channel, rising from 1000 meter, major ocean current feeds the dive sites with nutrition and creates a plethora of life.
+Stunning hard and soft coral with their resident reef life attract large pelagic fish around the pinnacles…

 Levuka Passage a narrow passage, strong currents and deep.
 Schooling fish by the thousands, giant groupers, eagle and manta rays, barracuda, trevally, Whitetips, gray reef, and bull sharks are regularly seen as well as occasional tiger shark sightings…

 Jim’s Alley a shallow water soft coral garden dive.
-Reef fish and critters live around the coral make this an epic dive.
-Strange little critters like ghost pipefish, decorator crab, frogfish, needlefish, nudibranchs, shrimps …. to the occasional manta rays that keep the cleaner wrasse busy…
+Reef fish and critter live around the coral make this an epic dive.
+Strange little critter like ghost pipefish, decorator crab, frogfish, needlefish, nudibranchs, shrimps …. to the occasional manta rays that keep the cleaner wrasse busy…

 Nigali Passage a narrow passage in Gau Islands hard coral barrier reef, separating the open deep ocean from the sheltered waters of the Gau lagoon.
 Currents can be strong in the narrow passage and attract large schooling fish like trevally, barracuda, bass, mackerel to feed in the currents.
 There is a resident group of about 20 gray reef sharks…..